 HEAD START PROGRAM

-- Acts in accordance with the Greater Opportunities Mission Statement and abide by its Standards of Conduct.
+- Acts in accordance with the Greater Opportunities Mission Statement and abides by its Standards of Conduct.

 - Assists in ensuring the agency meets all federal, state, and local regulations.